Boiann/boudoir-studio/README.md

 ### **Wireframes**

 Wireframes for the project were developed right after the idea was scribbled on a piece of paper, the program used being Balsamiq.
+Wireframe for mobile devices was made at later stage of the project.

 Wireframes for Assessment Guide and Project Planning & Ux were made before the ones for the content of the pages themselves.
 <details>